-Positive results from the maiden drill program will justify construction of access roads onto the salar in order to undertake a focussed resource drilling program on a regular grid.
-This subsequent evaluation program is already planned as a follow up these initial evaluation activities.
+Positive results from the maiden drill program will justify construction of access roads on to the salar to undertake resource drilling on a regular grid, which is already planned as a follow up program to the initial program.

 The total cost of the initial 3-hole program is estimated at US\$1.5 million.